WilliamVoeuk/Pygame-test/README.md

 -The player can move up and down to dodge ennemies he can't beat -Mummies stay on the ground while aliens are in the air (variant altitude)

-I tried to convert the project into .exe but it failed (linux) So, don't pay intention to dist/main and build/main directories
+-I tried to convert the project into .exe but it failed (linux) -So, don't pay intention to dist/main and build/main directories

 FR: